Prophet Muhammad (peace be upon him) and the Taking of Poison:

 هذا بتقدير أن يتقول بعض الاقاول فكيف بمن يتقول الرساله كلها

-Sixthly, the threat entails that the punishment would be swift (see Ibn Kathirat-Tabari and others) given that death is instant with the cutting of the aorta.
+Sixthly, the threat entails that the punishment would be swift (see Ibn Kathir, at-Tabari, and others), given that death is instant with the cutting of the aorta.
 However, the Prophet (peace be upon him) died more than three years after taking the poison.
-Doesn't seem so swift now does it?
+It doesn't seem so swift now, does it?

-Wood in his video said there are ten reasons why Muhammad (peace be upon him) is a false prophet based on this story.
-Let's take a look at these ten reasons that he gives.
+Wood, in his video, said there are ten reasons why Muhammad (peace be upon him) is a false prophet based on this story.
+Let's take a look at these ten reasons.

 First Argument: